List of Komi Can't Communicate characters: Tadano's family

 Jeanne is Hitohito's and Hitomi's mother.
 She meets Komi's family first when their families coincidentally make a holiday trip to the same campsite.
 Her face is not shown before Chapter 338.
 Believing Hitohito to be gay for a while due to Hitomi's reports, she is initially puzzled when Hitohito introduced Komi as his girlfriend.
-She is at first intimated by Komi, but after getting to know her better, she becomes happy about having Komi as part of her family.
+She is at first intimidated by Komi, but after getting to know her better, she becomes happy about having Komi as part of her family.

 Her name is a play on words with (ただのじゃない, tada no janai), meaning "not normal", probably referring to her (for a Japanese woman) unusual given name.